How to Fry Eggs: 4 Delicious Types of Fried Eggs and How to Cook Them

 What type of pan is best for fried eggs?

-A nonstick pan, skillet, or griddle is the easiest to use and I would recommend it to everyone starting out.
-Nonstick skillets are by far the most foolproof way to go.
+For beginners, a nonstick pan is by far the most foolproof way to go.
 If you want to use a cast iron skillet, be sure to use one that is well-seasoned.
 The more seasoned the pan, the more non-stick qualities it will have.
 Stainless steel pans are my least favorite because they stick the most and you have more of a risk of breaking the yolk.

 How do you know when fried eggs are done?

-Frying an egg does not have a temperature gauge that it needs to reach like meat.
-Seeing the egg frying in a pan is what is going to show you if it is cooked or not.
-The edges of the white part of the egg will begin to turn and may even have some browning depending on the hot oil or spray that is in the pan or griddle.
+Frying an egg doesn’t require a temperature gauge like with meat.
+Rather, judge doneness by the appearance of the egg.
+The edges of the white part of the egg will begin to turn white and opaque, and may even have some browning depending on the hot oil or spray that is in the pan or griddle.

 READ NEXT: 33+ Breakfast Ideas